GilbertGuo/project-superfirebros/README.md

 - Be able to login with google and facebook.

 ## Technology used
-- Socket.io for backend communication
+- Socket.io -  Frontend and backend real time communication and stream
+- Express - Backend framework
-- Frontend Framework: AngularJS
+- AngularJS - Frontend framework
-- MongoDB
+- MongoDB - Server Database
-- CSS Framework: NES.CSS
+- NES.CSS - CSS framework
+- ApiDoc for generating api Documentation
+- Mailgun for register email validation
 - Google and Facebook Authentication APIs and tokens

 ## Challenges